 And “mutually successful relationships” sometimes end with one of the parties involved going missing.
 We’ll see if that will be Frank Marino’s fate, as casinos live by a “code,” and you don’t end a show because somebody was late on their charity payments.

-Update (7/5/18): Multiple media outlets have reported the Nevada Gaming Control Board is investing “Divas Las Vegas” and Caesars Entertainment in regard to the show’s closing.
+Update (7/5/18): Multiple media outlets have reported the Nevada Gaming Control Board is investigating “Divas Las Vegas” and Caesars Entertainment in regard to the show’s closing.
 For the record, this is not a common practice when a show closes in Las Vegas.
-You’re welcome.